cedric-pk/cedric-pk/README.md

 - 👋 Hi, I’m @cedric-pk!

-  Senior Software Engineer with 6+ years of experience developing, testing and deploying web service and mobile apps.
+  Senior Software Engineer with 7+ years of experience developing, testing and deploying web service and mobile apps.

   Excellent ability to work as part of a team to deliver great works.

   High proficient in object-oriented methodologies, data structures and algorithms, as well as quality coding and excellent debugging skills.

-  I need a platform to prove my ability.
-None is born with experience and I will get more professional experience through working.

 ### Languages and Tools: